Avast Antivirus Cost and Plan Pricing

 - Secure Browser: If neither VPNs nor AntiTrack sounds good to you, another way to browse the web privately is through the Avast Secure Browser, which Avast claims is four times faster due to its lack of ads.
 Much to our surprise, we downloaded, installed and used this browser without paying a penny, so this is certainly a good option; however, note that it won’t protect all of your web activity, just the activity on your browsers.
 Apps won’t be covered, so this solution isn’t exactly comprehensive.

 - BreachGuard: BreachGuard will scan the web for data breaches for your personal information, a feature normally part of the best identity theft protection services.
-The cost is $19.99 a year for the first year, but that only covers one device, which seems pricey for such a minimal service.
+However, it costs $43.99 a year for one device.
+That’s steep given how narrow the feature set is.

 - Cleanup Premium: We’ve all let our computers’ hard drives get filled up with old pictures, gifs, and documents you haven’t looked at in years.
-While you could just bite the bullet and clean it up yourself, if you’re feeling particularly uninspired, then Cleanup Premium will scan your Mac, PC or Android device for junk and duplicate files for $44.99 a year, or for 10 devices, $49.99.
-Again, we think these prices are pretty high, especially for something you could do yourself.
-But hey, we understand a lack of motivation!
+While you could just bite the bullet and clean it up yourself, if you’re feeling particularly uninspired, then Cleanup Premium will scan your Mac, PC or Android device for junk and duplicate files.
+Pricing starts at $29.88 a year for one device.
+That’s high for something you could tackle yourself — but we get it, sometimes motivation is in short supply.

 - Family Space: Finally, Avast has iOS and Android apps of Family Space, which lets parents control what their kids do online and track their locations.
 Now, if you have a family plan, you might already have location tracking and parental controls, but this app is free, so even if you already have these features, there’s no financial risk in downloading Family Space.

 Avast doesn’t make antivirus software only; they also develop other digital security tools and device performance booster tools.
-If you want to go all-in on Avast, you could go for their Avast One subscription, which incorporates all of Avast’s personal products into one plan.
-Better still, Avast offers Avast One in individual and family plans, the latter covering up to 30 devices (Windows, Mac, iOS, Android) per subscription.
-Below is a breakdown of Avast One’s costs and features.
+If you want to go all-in on Avast, you could go for their Avast Ultimate subscription, which incorporates all of Avast’s personal products into one plan.
+Better still, Avast offers Ultimate for one device or ten devices (Windows, Mac, iOS, Android) per subscription.
+Below is a breakdown of Avast Ultimate’s costs and features.

 Just as buying bagels is cheaper by the dozen, buying multiple services from Avast at once is cheaper than buying them separately.
 In fact, if we’re talking about first-year prices alone, Avast One costs the same as the personal antivirus plans we talked about above, not to mention, it protects more devices.
 However, keep in mind that prices will increase after the first year, so if you do go with Avast One, you’ll have to decide for yourself if the renewal price is worth it.
 But when it comes to its first-year price, we can tell you right now that Avast One is a steal.